-- Remediation is not permitted for a missed test or a final exam.
-Any exceptions must be approved by the Department Coordinator. - Score of 77% or higher-student is not allowed to retest to earn a better score. - If a student scores 76% or lower, the student is highly encouraged to immediately confer with the Student Success Counselor to analyze the test materials, study tools available and the student's study situation. - Score 74%-76%-student may opt out of retesting with the understanding this is a below criteria grade but the student may request remediation with instructor - Score of 73% or lower requires remediation with a remedial retake. - Remediation and retesting must be complete within approximately one week of the exam. - Process for remediation and retesting: - Student will meet with HSE instructor to review an individualized report, outlining the questions that the student missed.
-The remediation will focus on the content missed to help ensure student knowledge of content and may include various teaching methods from instructor.
-When remediation is completed, students who have a score of 73% or lower must complete the retake exam. - If successful, the student earns a 77% score instead of the failing grade.
-If the student scores below a 77%, the higher of the two grades will be earned. - A maximum of 3 remediation tests are allowed per each PN course (PN Foundations 1, PN Foundations 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2,) (1 remediation tests are allowed for Comprehensive Nursing and Transitional Skills).
+- methods from instructor.
+When remediation is completed, students who have a score of 70% or lower must complete the retake exam. - If successful, the student earns a 77% score instead of the failing grade.
+If the student scores below a 77%, the higher of the two grades will be earned. - A maximum of 2 remediation tests are allowed per each PN course (PN Foundations 1, PN Foundations 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2,) (1 remediation tests are allowed for Comprehensive Nursing and Transitional Skills).
 Students who continue to have tests with scores below 77% will be strongly encouraged to work with the Student Success Counselor to bring their grade up above the failing mark.
-At the end of any PN course, students with grade below 77% will be dismissed from the program. - HESI scores for Final Exit HESI during Comprehensive course: - Retesting is mandatory for all students with a HESI score <850 on the final exit exam.
-Grades and name submission to the Board of Nursing will be held until complete. - Student Self-Remediation should begin as soon as possible using HESI student access, Saunders NCLEX review, or adaptive quizzing.
-Proof of remediation must be given to instructor prior to re-testing.
-Remediation must be complete approximately one week after the first HESI exam. - o The final grade is the highest score of the two exams, but cannot exceed a 77.
+At the end of any PN course, students with academic grade below 77% will be dismissed from the program. - HESI scores for Final Exit HESI during Comprehensive course: - Retesting is mandatory for all students with a HESI score <850 on the final exit exam.
+Grades and name submission to the Board of Nursing will be held until complete. - Student Self-Remediation should begin as soon as possible using HESI student access, Saunders NCLEX review, or adaptive quizzing